 '''

 Define factor variables

-crab.covariate$side <- as.factor(crab.covariate$side)
+crab.covar$side <- as.factor(crab.covar$side)

-crab.covariate$vis <- as.factor(crab.covariate$vis)
+crab.covar$vis <- as.factor(crab.covar$vis)

 '''

 With two potential explanatory variables, there are a number of possible models.
 We start by fitting a detection function with side of plane as a covariate using a half-normal key function.